craftcms/docs/docs/5.x/development/graphql.md

 Invalid tokens will produce a 400-level HTTP exception; requests _without_ a token default to the public schema, if it is enabled.
 More [examples](#examples) of token usage appear below!

 To create a token, visit <Journey path="GraphQL, Tokens" /> and click **New token**.
 Every token’s **Name** must be unique, but multiple tokens may be created for each schema.
-Craft handles generating the 32-character access token
+Craft automatically generates a random 32-character access token, which can be copied from the **Authorization Header** section.
+Regenerate and save a token to revoke access to existing clients.

 Because tokens are similar to [user groups](../system/user-management.md#user-groups) in the way they grant access to system resources, only admins are allowed to create and modify them.
 Tokens can also be created via the CLI, with the [`graphql/create-token` command](../reference/cli.md#graphql-create-token).
 To find a schema’s UUID (required by this command), run `graphql/list-schemas`.